subhadipchowdhury/subhadipchowdhury.github.io/index.md

 My CV is available [here](assets/CV.pdf).

 Also here are my [Research Statement](assets/Research_Statement.pdf) and [Teaching Statement](assets/Teaching_Statement.pdf) as of Fall 2017.

+I successfully defended my thesis on June 5, 2018 under the direction of Prof. [Danny Calegari](http://math.uchicago.edu/~dannyc/) and expect to receive my Ph.D. in August 2018.

+I will be joining [Bowdoin College](https://www.bowdoin.edu/) [Mathematics Department](https://www.bowdoin.edu/math/) as a Visiting Assistant Professor in Fall 2018.
 <hr>

 <div class='anchor'>